jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 > - having rescued an innocent or performed a heroic deed of note, gain your current level times 100 XP.
 > - after defeating monsters and overcoming traps, gain one tenth their listed XP.
 >
+> Additionally, gain your currently level times 100 XP for playing a session.
+>
 > *When using this alternate option, humans are granted a 10% boost to XP gained.*

 When granted an ability score improvement class feature on any level other than 4th, 8th, 12th, 16th, or 19th, it must be used for improving one of the class's primary abilities or starting saving throw proficient abilities (PH, 45).